 Benefits and Costs

-The resulting monitoring program would better evaluate the adequacy of natural attenuation, and the reduced monitoring effort resulted in a projected annual savings of $12,000.
-The LTMO cost approximately $5,000.
+The resulting monitoring program would better evaluate the adequacy of natural attenuation.
+The reduced monitoring effort resulted in a projected annual savings of $12,000.
+The LTMO at this site cost approximately $5,000.

 Case Study Number 2

 The monitoring program at a Superfund site in Texas was evaluated using the MAROS LTMO software and professional judgment.
 The site consists of multiple disposal locations for oil and petrochemical waste.
 Site materials included silts and clays over silty sands.
 A deeper sand aquifer exists beneath an underlying clay layer.
 Contaminants included benzene, vinyl chloride, 1,2-DCA and naphthalene.
 Monitored natural attenuation was being considered as the site remedy.
 Sampling had been conducted quarterly in 170 wells.